DataCamp license reallocation policy

 The ‘Active’ badge displays how many licenses currently are allocated to members in your group.
 This is the total number of members currently using a license.

 The ‘Used’ badge displays how many licenses you have used to date, out of the total allowance you have.
-Your total allowance is calculated as the number of licenses purchased plus the 10% reallocation limit.
-A license that was allocated to a member but revoked afterwards, still counts as a used license.
+Your total allowance is calculated as the number of licenses purchased plus the 20% reallocation limit.
+A license that is allocated to a member and then later revoked still counts as a used license.
+Therefore, if a 90th member is added and then later removed, 'Active' will show 89/100, and 'Used' will show 90/100.
+If 'Used' reaches 100/100, then you will need to purchase more licenses in order to add more members.

 All members tab vs active licenses count